 Court of Appeals for Veterans Claims

-The Court is composed of:
+The Court is made up of:

-- Seven permanent, active judges, and
+- 7 permanent (long-term), active judges, and

-Its review of Board decisions is based on:
+The Court reviews Board decisions based on:

 - The record before the agency (what was in your file at the time the Board reviewed it), and

-These are presented in a written brief, with oral argument generally held only in cases presenting new legal issues.
+- Arguments of the parties (presented in a written brief, with oral arguments usually held only in cases bringing up new legal issues)